ImCityHunter/wbdv-s2020-RestaurantManagementSystem-FinalProject/README.md

 Jiangchuan Wang,  agreeableness <br />
 Jinyang Zheng, Sjyzheng <br />
 ## Summary
 This project uses material UI, and uses some of its template on its [website](https://material-ui.com/).
-We also uses an API from [RAPIDAPI](https://rapidapi.com/edamam/api/edamam-food-and-grocery-database).
+We also uses an API from [RAPIDAPI](https://rapidapi.com/edamam/api/edamam-food-and-grocery-database).  <br />
+Project is launched on Heroku at [here](https://restaurant-management-menu.herokuapp.com/customer) <br />

 ## Restaurant Menu Management System